Loading...

 Dance Makers Collective | Dancenorth | GUTS | Tasdance | Tracks

-The inaugural recipient of the Detour Interconnected Residency Fellowship is Jennifer Ma.
+The inaugural recipient of the Detour Interconnected Residency Fellowship in 2023 was Jennifer Ma.

 About Detour

-Detour is a new and urgent opportunity, supporting an independent dance artist, to mobilise and engage in a sustained program for their personal creative development, in a spirit of reciprocity, with five Australian dance companies.
+Detour is a unique opportunity, supporting an independent dance artist, to mobilise and engage in a sustained program for their personal creative development, in a spirit of reciprocity, with five Australian dance companies.

 Dance Makers Collective (Darug Country, Western Sydney, NSW), Dancenorth (Gurambilbarra and Yunbenun Country, Townsville, QLD), GUTS (Arrernte Country, Alice Springs, NT), Tasdance (Lutruwita Country, Launceston, TAS) and Tracks (Larrakia Country, Darwin, NT) invite a dance practitioner to spend two weeks with each company, in a self-directed residency, to explore their practice, connect with new landscapes and share with the communities we serve.